kahnvex/wincast/README.md

 # wincast

-A Real Time Win Forecasting System for the NFL
+A win forecasting model for the NFL

 Note: This package is still under development.
 For now, you can play around with it via the